-Ans: The individual session is conducted in English and Cantonese, whereas the group session is conducted in Cantonese.
+Ans: The individual and group sessions are conducted in English and Cantonese.
 There is no written test in the first and second batch interviews.

 - If the English proficiency of student does not fulfill the admission requirement, will the School still consider the application?

 Ans: The medium of instruction of the School is English, thus all applicants must have the capability to learn through English.
 The School will have a thorough assessment of applicants.

 III.
 Modes of Running the School and its Characteristics

 - What is a Direct Subsidy Scheme (DSS) school?